Venu Govindaraju: Research career

+Poetry

+In 2026, Govindaraju published his first book of poetry, Discovery of Self.
+University at Buffalo Libraries hosted a reading and book launch on April 17, 2026.
+Watch a video from the event on YouTube.

 Awards and honors

+In 2026, the Council of Heritage and Arts of India awarded Govindaraju the AAPI (Asian American and Pacific Islanders) Trailblazer Award for his "remarkable accomplishments and commitment to empowering others through leadership, service, and innovation and a legacy that paves the way for future generations."

+He received Certificates of Special Recognition from the United States House of Representatives, Awards of Recognition from the New York State Senate, Citations from the New York State Assembly and Commendations from the Town of Amherst (New York) in 2024 and 2026.

 Govindaraju joined the Empire AI board of directors in 2025.

 In 2024, Govindaraju received the University at Buffalo President's Medal in recognition of extraordinary service to the university.

 Also in 2024, he was named Person of the Year by the Council of Heritage and Arts of India for his groundbreaking contributions to AI.

 Govindaraju is a member of the Pan American Academy of Engineering, a fellow of the Association for Computing Machinery, the IEEE (Institute of Electrical and Electronics Engineers), the AAAS (American Association for the Advancement of Science), the IAPR (International Association for Pattern Recognition), and the SPIE (International Society for Optics and Photonics).

 He received the 2001 International Conference on Document Analysis and Recognition Young Investigator award, the 2004 MIT Global Indus Technovator Award, the 2010 IEEE Technical Achievement Award, the Indian Institutes of Technology (IIT) Distinguished Alumnus Award (2014), and the 2015 IAPR/ICDAR Outstanding Achievements Award.
 He was named a Fellow of the National Academy of Inventors in 2015.